a long tradition

 Right from its creation, UIPFB united almost all the then existing national associations of property owners in Europe, making the association a pioneer among international not-for-profit associations and the only association defending the rights of property owners worldwide for almost a century.

-The primary objective of UIPI, the promotion and defense of property rights as a vital and internationally recognised human right, remains UIPI maxim and the core of its identity.
-But with the evolution of the European political landscape, the members of UIPI realised the need to strengthen their voice at European level.
+The primary objective of UIPI, the promotion and defence of property rights as a vital and internationally recognised human right, remains UIPI maxim and the core of its identity.
+But with the evolution of the European political landscape, the members of UIPI realised the need to strengthen their voice at the European level.
 Despite the fact that housing is not an EU competence, EU policies are not housing neutral and many of them impact on the interests of home-owners and landlords in Europe.

 Therefore, in 2007, UIPI official seat was transferred to Brussels.
 Shortly after, in 2009, UIPI professionalised its interest representation activities toward the EU, by creating its European Affairs office (Brussels Secretariat).